-Places of interest: Right from some cheap shopping opportunities and bountiful natural beauty to a fascinating architecture that throws light on its heritage, Sri Lanka is a gem for travellers.
+Places of interest: Right from some cheap shopping opportunities and bountiful natural beauty to a fascinating architecture that throws light on its heritage, Sri Lanka is a gem for travelers.
 Explore Adam’s Peak and get in touch with your spiritual side at the Temple of the Tooth.
 Discover the Citadel of Sigiriya and hike up to the Ella Rock.
-Immerse yourself in the many museums of Colombo and cosy up with a book amidst the tea plantations of Nuwara Eliya.
+Immerse yourself in the many museums of Colombo and cozy up with a book amidst the tea plantations of Nuwara Eliya.

 Where to go:

 The capital of Sri Lanka, Colombo has plenty of places popular with tourists among which Gangaramaya Temple, Asokaramaya Buddhist Temple, National Museum and Viharamahadevi Park are must-visits.

 Ella in Sri Lanka:

 Ella is a small village situated on the highlands of Sri Lanka and has Tea Estates, Waterfalls, Mountains and a breathtaking view.
 The train ride from Kandy to Ella is among the most beautiful and scenic rides of the country.